qingdo/plant/README.md

 	1. Prune Labels and Not Trees (plant)
 	2. Hybrid algorithm of plant and Distributed GLL (hybrid)

-Some of the implementation (especially the shared memory code) are based on the [savrus's code] (https://github.com/savrus/hl).
+Some of the implementation (especially the shared memory code) are based on the [savrus's code](https://github.com/savrus/hl).
 # Datasets #
 We provided four datasets for testing.
 They are as following.
 Please go to corrsponding folder to see running instructions for each algorithm.
-All four algorithms takes two inputs, one is the graph file (graph topology, in DIMACS, METIS, SNAP or edgelist format) and the other one is the ordering files (the ordering of all vertices).
 * [AUT](https://www.cc.gatech.edu/dimacs10/data/coauthor/) (coAuther network)
 * [CAL](http://users.diag.uniroma1.it/challenge9/download.shtml) (California road network)
 * [WND](https://snap.stanford.edu/data/web-NotreDame.html) (University of Notre Dame webpages)